sheebz/phantom-proxy/README.md

 When this method is called, a new phantomjs process is spawned.
 The new phantomjs process creates a mongoose webserver on localhost:1061.
 All subsequent communication with phantom occurs via http requests.

 ###### Options argument (experimental)
 Create accepts an options object as the first parameter.
 This argument is optional.
-And can contain the following properties:
+Properties and their default values are listed below.

 ```javascript